-This chart includes the MFI levels that determine eligibility and award amounts for the WCG-A programs (see below).
+The chart includes the MFI levels that determine eligibility and award amounts for the WCG-A programs (later in this section).

 The maximum MFI level for WCG apprentices is 100 percent.
-Apprentices with median family incomes above 55 percent and below 100 percent will receive prorated awards.
+Apprentices with median family incomes above 60 percent and below 100 percent will receive prorated awards.

-Adjust the Family Size for More Than One Family Member in College
+Adjust the Family Size for More Than One Family Member in College/ Apprenticeship

-Increase the family size by one for every family member who will be in college or a WCG approved apprenticeship beyond the applicant, excluding parents (e.g. - a family of five with two non-parents in college or in an apprenticeship program is treated as a family of six on the income MFI).
+Increase the family size by one for every family member who will be in college or a WCG-A approved apprenticeship beyond the applicant, excluding parents (e.g. - a family of five with two non-parents in college or in an apprenticeship program is treated as a family of six on the income MFI).